-Pursuant to California Fish and Game Code Section 4802 (et.
-Seq.), the Department of Fish and Wildlife shall, upon request, issue (depredation) permits to individuals reporting livestock loss or damage caused by mountain lions, if the loss or damage is confirmed by CDFW staff to have been caused by mountain lions.
-A permittee is required to report the fate of the permit to the CDFW upon expiration or fulfillment of the permit.
-Please see table summary of the annual number of depredation permits issued by the CDFW and the resultant take as reported to CDFW (2001-2018).
+Pursuant to California Fish and Game Code Section 4802, the Department of Fish and Wildlife (CDFW) shall, upon request, issue depredation permits to individuals reporting livestock loss or property damage caused by mountain lions, if the CDFW confirms the depredation has been caused by mountain lions.
+A permittee is required to report take or no take upon expiration or fulfillment of the permit.
+CDFW maintains table summaries of the annual number of issued mountain lion depredation permits and the resultant take as reported to CDFW.

 - Data may be subject to change as new information becomes available.

 - These data represent the least number of permits issued to take a mountain lion and the least number of mountain lions taken under depredation permits in a given county in a given year.
 Temporal and/or geographic inconsistencies in reporting may make the data unreliable for identifying trends or making geographical comparisons without the application of a peer-approved scientific model that accounts for inconsistencies in reporting.